 “Leilani,” Lila said in answer to the nurse’s question.

-“Mom, she asked what your name is?”
+“Mom, she asked, what is your name?”
 Katie instructed her mother softly.

-“It’s Lila Monroe, Mom,” Lila told her mother carefully.
+“It’s Lila Monroe, Mom,” Katie corrected her mother carefully.

 “It’s okay,” the nurse said cheerfully.
 “Let’s try something else.
 “Who is the president?”

 “There is a big election coming up, Mom,” Katie said.
 “Do you remember?
 Do you remember the name of the president?”

 Lila bent her left knee and dragged it up the bed and then pushed it straight away again in uncomfortable agitation.

 “You like the new guy, Ronald Regan, the actor.
 You want him to be president but I don’t.
 Remember we had a whole debate about it because I want the current president to be re-elected.
 Do you remember what his name is?
 President blank?”
 Katie said using her hands as she spoke, trying to coax her mother into remembering.